RishikeshJ21/Metacrafters/README.md

 ## Usage

-To start the development server and run the Digi-fi (Digi-fi (DApp)), use the following command:
+To start the development server and run the  (Digi-fi (DApp)), use the following command:

 ```bash
 npm start
 ```

 This will start the application in development mode.
-Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the Digi-fi (Digi-fi (DApp)).
+Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the (Digi-fi (DApp)).